kubernetes/autoscaler/cluster-autoscaler/cloudprovider/exoscale/README.md

 ./examples/generate-secret.sh
 ```

-Finally, ensure that the `exoscale-secret` *Secret* has been created
+Next, ensure that the `exoscale-api-credentials` *Secret* has been created
 successfully by running the following command:

 ```
-kubectl get secret --namespace kube-system exoscale-credentials
+kubectl get secret --namespace kube-system exoscale-api-credentials
 ```

+Finally, a `EXOSCALE_ZONE` variable must be set to the target Kubernetes
+cluster zone along with the API credentials in the CA *Deployment* shell
+environment.

 ### Deploying the Cluster Autoscaler